 Here are some fun ways to enhance your experience at the W.K.
 Kellogg Bird Sanctuary!
 Please feel free to print your own copies of these items or borrow a copy from our Resource Center.
-If you will be using these items during a group visit, please reserve copies during your registration and we will have them ready and waiting for you!
+If you will be using these items during a group visit, please reserve copies during your scheduling and we will have them ready and waiting for you!
+Details on scheduling can be found at the Group Visit page.

 These self-guided scavenger hunts are a fun way for students and leaders to explore the Sanctuary.